How to Use Docker & Container Manager on a Synology NAS

 docker environment variables example

-In the Docker container on your Synology NAS, the Environment section is where you can add, remove, or change environment variables.
+In the Container on your Synology NAS, the Environment section is where you can add, remove, or change environment variables.

 docker synology nas environment variables